-The Headshots Welcome Guide Template is designed to be the most effective way to market headshot photography in print collateral.
+The Headshot Photography Welcome Guide Template is designed to be the most effective way to market headshot photography in print collateral.
 It’s a custom portfolio that is small enough to give away and for potential clients to take with them.
 Show your entire range of headshots.
 Each type of business will have a different feel for what type of headshots they are looking for.

 Healthcare professionals will most likely wear formal business attire, while creative agencies may choose outdoor shots that showcase each individuals personality.
 Magazines and photographer welcome guides are a great way to show your range of photography skills.
 Maybe you only do formal headshots or you prefer only to work with creative agencies.
 Let your headshot welcome guide brand your business and the point you in the direction of your ideal clients.

 Everything from the colors and fonts to the words on the page will help you land your ideal client.
 Keep them in mind when you choose the photos to feature in your headshot photography welcome guide and when you write headlines.